MrRaghav/dcu_practicum_2019-20/README.md

-This repository contains the codes and research done for the M.Sc.
-Practicum in Dublin City University during 2019-2020.
+This repository is dedicated to the research done during the M.Sc. in Computing from School of Computing, Dublin City University (Ireland) in 2019-2020.

 Area of Research:
 -----------------